 Trudi Jackson is a Seattle native who holds a Bachelor of Arts degree from Vassar College and an MBA from the Stanford Graduate School of Business.
 She worked in marketing computer and networking systems in California, Sweden, and Washington.
 She has been active with the Bellevue Schools Foundation for the last twelve years, and also serves on the Bellevue Arts Commission.
 She is familiar with the on-the-go life of a BYSO parent, having raised two daughters who between them studied piano, organ, saxophone, cello, and voice.
 Ms. Jackson herself studied harp as a teenager.

 Theodora Teodosiadis grew up in the Pacific Northwest.
-She learned piano as a child and later chose violin as her main instrument.
+She learned piano growing up and later chose violin as her main instrument.
 She graduated from University of Washington’s Program on the Environment in 2010, which led her to evaluate agriculture and food systems in New Zealand and Seattle.
-Theodora’s artistic heart eventually led her to Bellevue Youth Symphony Orchestra in 2018.
-Music and the arts are very important to Theodora and she continues to keep them in the forefront of her life.
-Theodora currently plays Greek and Klezmer music with her various band groups.
+Theodora’s artistic side eventually led her to Bellevue Youth Symphony Orchestra in 2018.
+Music and the arts are very important to Theodora as she continues to keep them in the forefront of her life.
+Theodora currently performs Klezmer violin at various Seattle festivals and events.